-The SENDCo may then make an application for top up funding if the cost of additional support goes beyond the £6000 threshold that is the school's responsibility.
+The SENDCo may then make an application for SENIF (Special Educational Needs Intervention Funding) if the cost of additional support goes beyond the £6000 threshold that is the school's responsibility.

-Over time, if the child is still not making progress despite the school having taken relevant and purposeful action over time, the school or the parents can apply for an Education Health and Care Plan assessment.
-Where a pupil has an EHC plan there must be an annual review involving parents, school and outside agencies.
+Over time, if the child is still not making progress despite the school having taken relevant and purposeful action over time, the school or parents can apply for an EHCNA (Education Health and Care Needs Assessment).
+If it is agreed, a pupil will have an EHCP (Education, Health and Care Plan) written and there must be an annual review involving parents, school and outside agencies.

-At Rendell Primary School, all children are assessed half termly.
+At Rendell Primary School, all children are assessed half-termly.
 Data is discussed during Pupil Progress Meetings and children who are not making expected progress will be identified and a decision will be made about additional support.
-All children who need support should receive it regardless of a diagnosis.
-Progress will be regularly reviewed and if, despite quality first teaching with reasonable adjustments to accommodate learning differences, there continue to be concerns, additional support may be necessary.
-This support will be written on their 'support plan'.
+All children who need support should receive it, regardless of a diagnosis.
+Progress will be regularly reviewed and if, despite Quality First Teaching with reasonable adjustments to accommodate learning differences, there continue to be concerns, additional support may be necessary.
+This support will be written on their 'Support Plan'.
 Their support plan will include aims and targets for the child to work towards over a period of time.
 Children with a support plan will receive individualised support by either the class teacher or designated LSA.